sol1-ansible/ansible-collection-icinga/doc/role-icinga2/objects.md

 When defining `icinga2_objects` as a host specific variable (hostvars/groupvars) you can define the variable as a dictionary.
 Each dictionary key represents the host on which the key's value will be deployed as configuration.<br>
 Alternatively you can define `icinga2_objects` as a list which results in the configuration being deployed on just the host for which the variable is defined.

+Because it's easily overlooked, here are few more words of clarification: The first example shows variables of the host `webserver.example.org` but the `icinga2_objects` variable includes `host.example.org` and an extra level of indentation.
+This means that the following configuration will not be deployed on `webserver.example.org` but on `host.example.org`.
+This is especially useful when defining host objects on agents but "sending" them to the central nodes.

 Example defining the variable within hostvars as a dictionary (inventory entry):

 ```yaml